laurensnol/cppstart/README.md

 ### GitHub Template

 Click the `Use this template` button at the top of this page and enter a repository name.
-Then, wait for the GitHub Actions to finish.
+Then, wait for the "Initialize" GitHub Action to finish.

 *Note that this will mark your repository as* `generated from laurensnol/cppstart` *which can **not** be removed.*